Ruth VanSickle Ford: Personal life and education

 In 1949, the Fords hired architect Bruce Goff, an instructor at the Chicago Academy of Fine Arts, to design and construct a house generally known as "Round House" at 404 South Edgelawn Avenue on Aurora's west side.
 Said to be modeled after a Tibetan nomad tent, it was also known as the Umbrella House, Mushroom House and Coal House, and attracted curiosity-seekers.
 It was a balloon-like structure with walls made of coal and chunks of colored glass that had an open interior floor plan.
 In April 1951 it was described as a "Hollywood fantasy" and a "fine spangling lustrous toy" by the Architectural Forum magazine.

 Tired of the attention that their home received, in 1961 they sold it and moved to a conventional ranch house a few blocks away.

 Sam Ford died in 1984.
 Ruth Van Sickle Ford died April 18, 1989, aged 91.
-A collection of her papers, photographs, letters, and other archived material was donated by her daughter, Barbara Turner, is held at the Archives of American Art.
+A collection of her papers, photographs, letters, and other archived material was donated by her daughter, Barbara Turner, and is held at the Archives of American Art.